-Soil protection complex of measures is an integral part of farming system aimed at protection of soil from erosion and prevention of development and spreading of erosion processes.
+Soil-protective complex of measures is an integral part of farming system aimed at protection of soil from erosion and prevention of development and spreading of erosive processes..
 It includes agro-forestry reclamation, agrotechnical, organizational, water management measures, application of soil-protective methods in crop rotation, soil tillage system, fertilizer system, etc.

 The importance of soil-protective complex of measures increases with intensification of agriculture and increasing loads on soil.
 In conditions of Russia, where in each region water or wind erosion is observed to a greater or lesser degree, farming systems should take into account the system of soil protection.

 An important condition for creating erosion-resistant agrolandscapes is a systematic approach, adaptability to local conditions, comprehensiveness, environmental sustainability, economic and technical feasibility, environmental and socio-economic expediency.

 Soil-protective complex of measures is developed for each soil-climatic zone taking into account local peculiarities, type and degree of erosion, natural ecological and erosion situation:

 - the general condition of the land area (landscape) of the land, district, region, territory, republic in terms of exposure to erosion;

 - nature of soil cover and potential erosion hazard;